 Don't overcrowd the pan.
 If the potatoes are in a single layer, they cook easier and evenly.

 Flip, shake, or toss the potatoes every 25 minutes, to make them crispy on all sides.

 Parboil the potatoes for 5 minutes, and drain them very well, before adding the olive oil, herbs, spices, and mustard.

 If not vegan, grate some kefalotyri or graviera cheese on top.
-Alternatives are machengo, pecorino, or parmesan cheese.
+Alternatives are manchego, pecorino, or parmesan cheese.

-Serve them as a side dish with roasted chicken 🍗 or a juicy steak 🥩.
-If you don't eat meat, they are delicious on their own!
+Serve them as a side dish with roasted chicken or a juicy steak.
+If you don't eat meat, they are delicious on its own!